AutomationDojo/tf-module-cloudflare/docs/modules/pages.md

 !!! tip "Environment Variables"
     Environment variables are available during build time.
 For runtime variables in frameworks like Next.js, use the appropriate prefix (e.g., `NEXT_PUBLIC_`).

+!!! info "Preview Deployments"
+    The `preview_deployment_setting` controls automatic deployments for non-production branches:

+    - `"none"`: Disables preview deployments (default)
+    - `"all"`: Enables preview deployments for all branches

+    Use `"none"` for production sites to avoid unnecessary builds, or `"all"` for development/staging environments where you want to preview changes from all branches.

 ## Related